prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2454.0 ###
+- Upgrade to CEF release branch 3.2454.
+This brings in some CEF API changes.
+- All obsolete/deprecated functions have been deleted.

 ### Version 3.2171.19 ###
 - This is a backport of ChromiumFX 3.2357.5 for the 3.2171 branch.